-What the app install does not tell you, though, is that this same setup code is on the instructions included with your new device.
+The app install does not tell you, though, that this same setup code is on the instructions included with your new device.
 So it can easily be read from there as well.

 The next couple of screens were slightly more complicated.
 The first one suggested scanning a 2D barcode on the packaging material from your new device.
 I had a 2D barcode on my package, but it didn't have the little house icon in it, and more importantly, nothing happened when I tried scanning it.

 I finally gave up and clicked the "Don't Have a Code or Can't Scan?" button to continue.

 Step 6 - HomeKit Setup Code Manual Entry

 This next screen seemed slightly redundant, but I pressed the "Enter Code..." button, which brought me to a successful conclusion.

 The following screen then indicated it was trying to connect, I assumed to iCloud.

 The screen then automatically switches to "getting ready to add devices."
 This message is your first indication that the setup was completed correctly.